talebaattoronto/talebaattoronto.github.io/README.md

 # Welcome to Talebaat-ul-Kulliyatul Mumenaat Toronto!

-Thank you for visiting, the site is new and in the making, but we'll make sure to frequently update it as we get things planned out for you! :)
+Thank you for visiting, the site is new and in the making, but we'll make sure to frequently update it as we get things planned out for you! :) In the mean time please fill out our <a href="https://docs.google.com/forms/d/e/1FAIpQLScPm7-Wl1pFJNAHuVkmqWu45tZK1kGvBGPGvBR0rJDJgnmfLg/viewform?usp=sf_link">Member information Survey</a> !
+Thank you very much.

 * * *